Cadabam's Mindtalk – Talk to Dr. Riya, Your 24/7 Voice-Based Mental Health AI Companion.

 Why is this balance so important?
 Healthy relationships can only be built with trust and intimacy, and that creates vulnerability.
 Yet, your individuality serves as a means to avoid overstretching yourself.
 Let's discover how we might maintain this sensitive equilibrium and make meaningful connections without losing ourselves.

-Dangers of Over-Emphasising Self Preservation
+Dangers Of Over-Emphasising Self Preservation

 Self preservation would seem to be the ultimate protection against pain and disappointment.
 But then, overplaying it means something has been lost.
 Too much effort into defending yourself results in growing emotional detachment, with you cut off in your own isolation.
 Imagine turning down opportunities for connection out of fear: a date, a conversation, or even an apology delivered from the heart.